Muskogee, Oklahoma minor league baseball history: History

 Professional baseball began in Muskogee in 1905, with the Muskogee Reds playing as a member of the Missouri Valley League.
 The Muskogee Redskins played as members of the Oklahoma-Arkansas-Kansas League (1907), Oklahoma-Kansas League (1908) and the Western Association (1911).
 In 1910, the Muskogee Navigators, playing in the Western Association, disbanded on July 22, 1910.
 The Muskogee Indians folded, along with the entire league, when the Oklahoma State League disbanded on June 29, 1912.

 The Muskogee Mets lost in the league finals in 1914, 1915 and 1922.
 Baseball Hall of Fame inductee Bobby Wallace was a player/manager for the Muskogee Mets in 1921, hitting .368 in 13 games at age 47.

 The Muskogee Athletics lost in the 1925 Western Association league finals.
-Baseball Hall of Fame inductee Bill Dickey played for the Muskogee Athletics in 1926, hitting .283 with 7 home runs in 61 games at age 19.
-1931 World Series Champion St. Louis Cardinals Manager Gabby Street managed the Athletics in for the 1924–1925 seasons.
+Baseball Hall of Fame member Bill Dickey played for the Muskogee Athletics in 1926, hitting .283 with 7 home runs in 61 games at age 19.
+1931 World Series Champion St. Louis Cardinals Manager Gabby Street managed the Athletics for the 1924 and 1925 seasons.
 Owned by local drugstore operator Joe Magoto, the Athletics disbanded on July 18, 1926.
 Magoto later owned the Muskogee Reds.

 The Muskogee Chiefs moved to Maud, Oklahoma on August 29, 1929, to complete their season as the Maud Chiefs.
 They returned to Muskogee in 1930.
 On June 8, 1932, Muskogee moved to Hutchinson, Kansas to become the Hutchinson Wheat Shockers, playing in the Western League.
 However, the Fort Smith Twins of the Western Association moved to Muskogee on July 1, 1932, to complete their season as the Muskogee Chiefs.
 The second 1932 Muskogee Chiefs were an affiliate of the St. Louis Browns.
 Notably, The second 1932 Muskogee Chiefs traded George Hubbell to their old team, the Hutchinson Wheat Shockers, in exchange for four new baseballs.

 The Davenport Blue Sox replaced Muskogee in the Western Association in 1933.
 However, the Muskogee Oilers rejoined the Western League when the Wichita Oilers moved to Muskogee on June 6, 1933.
 Baseball Hall of Fame member Rube Marquard managed and pitched for the 1933 Oilers at age 46.

-The Muskogee Tigers were affiliates of the New York Giants in 1936.
+The Muskogee Tigers were minor league affiliates of the New York Giants in 1936.

 The Muskogee Reds lost in the 1947 Western Association League finals.
 The Reds were affiliates of the Cincinnati Reds (1937–1939), Chicago Cubs (1941), Detroit Tigers (1946) and St. Louis Browns (1947–1949).

-The Muskogee Giants were members of the Western Association (1951–1954) and the Sooner State League (1955–1957).
-They were affiliates of the New York Giants (1951–1957) and lost in the league finals in 1952 and 1955.
+The Muskogee Giants were members of the Western Association from 1951 to 1954 and the Sooner State League from 1955 to 1957.
+The Giants were a minor league affiliate of the New York Giants (1951–1957) and lost in the league finals in 1952 and 1955.
 Muskogee folded when the Sooner State League permanently folded after the 1957 season.